rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 ### Step 3: Use the OAUTH2 token to authenticate the user

-At this point, your Javascript is free to use the Spiceworks SDK to do cool and amazing things inside the browser.
+At this point, your JavaScript is free to use the Spiceworks SDK to do cool and amazing things inside the browser.
 However, at some point you're going to want the user to access some protected area of your cloud app, and that means leveraging the `environment` details to complete a login.